jbuisine/macop/README.md

 Fully documentation of package with examples is [available](https://jbuisine.github.io/macop).

 You can also see examples of use:
--  in the [knapsackExample.py](https://github.com/jbuisine/macop/blob/master/examples/knapsackExample.py) for mono-objective knapsack instance.
+-  in the [knapsackExample.py](https://github.com/jbuisine/macop/blob/master/examples/knapsackExample.py) for mono-objective knapsack instance;
--  in the [knapsackMultiExample.py](https://github.com/jbuisine/macop/blob/master/examples/knapsackMultiExample.py) for multi-objective knapsack instance.
+-  in the [knapsackMultiExample.py](https://github.com/jbuisine/macop/blob/master/examples/knapsackMultiExample.py) for multi-objective knapsack instance;
--  in the [qapExample.py](https://github.com/jbuisine/macop/blob/master/examples/qapExample.py) for mono-objective QAP instance.
+-  in the [qapExample.py](https://github.com/jbuisine/macop/blob/master/examples/qapExample.py) for mono-objective QAP instance;
--  in the [ubqpExample.py](https://github.com/jbuisine/macop/blob/master/examples/ubqpExample.py) for mono-objective UBQP problem instance.
+-  in the [ubqpExample.py](https://github.com/jbuisine/macop/blob/master/examples/ubqpExample.py) for mono-objective UBQP problem instance;
+-  in the [ZdtExample.py](https://github.com/jbuisine/macop/blob/master/examples/ZdtExample.py) for continuous optimisation problem over Zdt function.

 ## Add as dependency